akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 Builtin item list specifications are documented below.

+### View Transform Data

+View transform data has the type name "ViewTransformData" and sets standard view and projection transform matrices.
+It contains the following members:

+* `variableGroupDesc`: string name for the shader variable group to use.

+> **Note:** View transform data contains global variables and must be a single element in the `sharedItems` array of the scene.

+### View Cull List

+View cull list has the type name "ViewCullList" and performs cull checks for bounding boxes in nodes that derive from `dsSceneCullNode` against the view frustum.
+The data is ignored and may be omitted.

 ### Model List

 Model lists have the type name "ModelList" and define how to draw models that reference it by name.
 It contains the following members: